mohitkewalramani7/stars_unity_game_project/README.md

 3) The maze canvas are surrounded by walls to ensure that the ball cannot leave the terrain.
 A background setting is present upon which the entire maze is drawn

 4) The collecibles have taken the abstract form of a prefab, with an associated common colour, but unique position through the maze

+# Demo :

+View the screenshots of the game as attached.